-You now have a strategy to collect, baseline, alert, report and analyze your performance data.
+You now have a strategy to collect, baseline, alert, report and analyze your network and infrastructure performance data.
 But who can benefit from your insight?
 Your audience needs may vary:

 Providing data for the sake of data is not a productive strategy.
 The most important lesson to keep in mind when it comes to sharing performance data is know your audience.
 A CTO does not want to get bogged down in granular metrics about a particular link’s capacity or some other device status.
 They’re much more interested in a service-level or even market-level view of performance.
 For example, “What percent of time are we within SLA compliance?” or “How do my multiple carriers impact performance of my top applications?”
 Often, a dashboard featuring a simple status map with red/yellow/green indicators for current service health suffices.